 All Ocean Optics spectrometers support a fine degree of access and control via application software.
-Ocean provides software tools at multiple levels of power, complexity, and programmability to meet a “full spectrum” of spectroscopic analysis and automation needs.
+Ocean provides spectroscopy software tools at multiple levels of power, complexity, and programmability to meet a “full spectrum” of spectroscopic analysis and automation needs.

-You may use our flagship desktop spectroscopy application, OceanView, to manually configure acquisition parameters and graph the results, or use its built-in “Application Wizards” to walk you through standard spectroscopic techniques such as absorbance measurements or locating Raman peaks.
+You may use our flagship desktop spectroscopy software, OceanView, to manually configure acquisition parameters and graph the results, or use its built-in “Application Wizards” to walk you through standard spectroscopic techniques such as absorbance measurements or locating Raman peaks.
 OceanView also allows you to design your own custom measurement procedures using a “visual schematic” view that lets you drag-and-drop spectrometers, transform functions and display nodes to automate your unique post-processing workflow.
-OceanView is the recommended software for use with Ocean Optics spectrometers.
+OceanView is the recommended spectroscopy software for use with Ocean Optics spectrometers.

 For complete programmatic control, we offer a range of device drivers providing direct control of every spectrometer function.
 Our OmniDriver high-level application driver provides convenient wrapper interfaces (DLLs), Java .jar files and sample code for all popular programming languages (including Java, C#, C++, C, LabVIEW, MATLAB and Delphi) and operating systems (Windows XP/7/8, MacOS, Linux).
 OmniDriver is designed to support every feature of every spectrometer and programmable accessory we produce, and in fact underlies our own OceanView desktop application.